Script are not enabled

 Fostering respectful, supportive, and inclusive work environments within and across branches, departments, clusters, and sites.

-Head Start classroom activities are individualized and are developmentally appropriate for the age of children.
+Our classroom activities are individualized and are developmentally appropriate for the age of children.
 Children are given opportunities to learn through a combination of self-initiated and teacher directed activities.

-Head Start implements curriculum according to developmentally appropriate practices, California State Learning Foundations for Preschool, Head Start Performance Standards, and The Head Start Child Development and Early Learning Framework.
+We implement curriculum according to developmentally appropriate practices, California State Learning Foundations for Preschool, Head Start Performance Standards, and The Head Start Child Development and Early Learning Framework.
 The preschool program education provides children with opportunities to develop the skills and confidence necessary to succeed in Head Start and be prepared for kindergarten.The Creative Curriculum is implemented in all preschool classrooms.

 It is scientifically based and links to the California State Department of Education Preschool Learning Foundations and the Head Start Early Learning Outcomes Framework.
 This comprehensive curriculum includes teaching methods that are strength based and appropriate for all children.
 It promotes development in language, literacy, mathematics, science, creative arts, social emotional, approaches to learning, physical, and health skills appropriate for all children, including dual language learners, and children with special needs.